Ruby Dee: 1980–2014

+In 2003, she narrated a series of WPA & slave narratives in the HBO film Unchained Memories.
+They were also recipients of the 2004 Kennedy Center Honors.
+In 2007 the Grammy Award for Best Spoken Word Album was shared by Dee and Ossie Davis for With Ossie and Ruby: In This Life Together, and former President Jimmy Carter.
+Dee portrayed Mama Lucas in the Ridley Scott directed crime film American Gangster (2007).
+Dee acted alongside Denzel Washington and Russell Crowe.
+For her performance she was nominated for the Academy Award for Best Supporting Actress losing to Tilda Swinton for her role in the legal thriller Michael Clayton (2007).
+She won the Screen Actors Guild Award for Outstanding Actress in a Supporting Role for the same performance.
+At 85 years of age, Dee is currently the third oldest nominee for Best Supporting Actress, behind Gloria Stuart and Judi Dench (both 87).

 On February 12, 2009, Dee joined the Aaron Copland School of Music at Queens College orchestra and chorus, along with the Riverside Inspirational Choir and NYC Labor Choir, in honoring Abraham Lincoln's 200th birthday at the Riverside Church in New York City.
 Under the direction of Maurice Peress, they performed Earl Robinson's The Lonesome Train: A Music Legend for Actors, Folk Singers, Choirs, and Orchestra, in which Dee was the narrator.
 Dee's last role in a theatrically released film was in the Eddie Murphy comedy A Thousand Words, in which she portrayed the mother of Murphy's protagonist.
-Perhaps, her penultimate film role is in 1982, which premiered at the 2013 Toronto International Film Festival and was released on home video on March 1, 2016.
+In 2013 she narrated the Lifetime film Betty & Coretta starring Angela Bassett and Mary J. Blige.
+Her final film role is in 1982, which premiered at the 2013 Toronto International Film Festival and was released on home video on March 1, 2016.
 It is unknown whether her final role will ever be seen, as King Dog was in production at the time of her death, and no release date has ever been announced.

-Personal life and activism
+Personal life

+Marriage

 Ruby Wallace married blues singer Frankie Dee Brown in 1941, and began using his middle name as her stage name.
 The couple divorced in 1945.
 Three years later she married actor Ossie Davis, whom she met while costarring in Robert Ardrey's 1946 Broadway play Jeb.
 Together, Dee and Davis wrote an autobiography in which they discussed their political activism and their decision to have an open marriage (later changing their views).
 Together they had three children: son, blues musician Guy Davis, and two daughters, Nora Day and Hasna Muhammad.
 Dee was a breast cancer survivor of more than three decades.
 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Dee's name and picture.